corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 >
 > C# developers may not have thought of this pattern when extending their API with a code-first approach. *Either-this-or-that* (a form of [union](https://en.wikipedia.org/wiki/Union_type)) is not a language-supported idiom, but it is frequently useful in the rest of the universe!
 Esepcially in JSON schema, where it is *everywhere*.
 You'll see more of this later.

+You'll also notice that there is a `Link` schema fragment at `#/$defs/Link`, which isn't referenced elsewhere (for now!).
+If you take a quick look, you'll see that it is a schematisation of a web link.
+More on this later...

-Anyway, whatever the pros and cons of this design, that's what our API does!
+Anyway, whatever the pros and cons of this design, that's what our schema looks like!

 So, now, let's generate some code...

 ## Generating C# code

-The tool has installed a dotnet executable for us, so let's see how to use it.
-At the command prompt, type
+We've already installed our code generator tool.
+To check that all went well, we can run it, with the `-h` option.

 ```
 generatejsonschematypes -h